fylgja/fylgja-fontface/README.md

 [![Fylgja Package](https://img.shields.io/badge/Fylgja-Package-blue.svg?style=flat-square)](https://github.com/topics/fylgja-package)
 ![Version](https://img.shields.io/badge/version-v1.2.0-green.svg?style=flat-square)

-_This package is not part of the [core framework](https://github.com/WS-Concepts/Fylgja) and can be used without it._

-## Why use this

-The font-face mixin makes it super easy to load fonts.
+The Fylgja font-face mixin makes it super easy to load fonts.
 It will set all required settings for a good font-face automatically.
 Which are still configurable if needed.